tttapa/MIDI_controller/README.md

 ## Features
 ### Analog inputs
 The library can take input from a variety of analog devices, such as variable resistors, **potentiometers**, linear faders, light **sensors** ...
-It supports **averaging** the inputs, to get smooth transitions and to reduce noise.
+It **filters** the inputs and applies hysteresis, to get smooth transitions and to reduce noise.
 You have full control over the value **mapping**, control curves, and the range of the inputs.
 **Accuracy up to 10 bits** supported using pitch bend events.